ethanvanderwiel/JWConsumerHealth/README.md

 #### Deploying your service

 1. Copy this repository.
-1. Find/replace all occurences of `template-service` with your app's name.
+1. Find/replace all occurences of `jw-consumer-health` with your app's name.
-1. Find/replace all occurences of `com.banno.template` with whatever you want your package named.
+1. Find/replace all occurences of `com.banno.jabberwocky.consumer.health` with whatever you want your package named.
-1. Verify that `template-service`, `template`, and `aviato` don't exist anywhere in your project.
+1. Verify that `jw-consumer-health`, `template`, and `aviato` don't exist anywhere in your project.
 1. Create a new repository on github and push up your project.
 1. Follow the steps below to [set up Jenkins for your new project](#setting-up-jenkins-for-your-new-project).
 1. Your app should have its first release.